VzxPLnHqr/sig-pow/README.md

                  strictly necessary.
 Instead, and by default, a work-lock is simply unlocked by work alone.

+[^precision_note1]: In a bitcoin blockheader, the field known as "bits" or "nBits" is represented
+                 by 4 bytes.
+The first byte represents the length of the target (in bytes), and the last 3 bytes represent the first three bytes of the target itself.
+Bitcoin uses a hash function which produces a 32-byte output, so, for purposes in bitcoin the "target" cannot exceed 32 bytes without a hard fork.
+This gives `32*256*256*256` or `2^29` possible values that the "target" can take.
+Encoding such values in base2 would require `log2(2^29) = 29` signatures.

-[^precision_note]: Suppose a work-locked UTXO rquires `N` signatures to unlock, where each
+[^precision_note2]: Suppose a work-locked UTXO rquires `N` signatures to unlock, where each
                  signature meets some specified threshhold.
 One challenge is that the signatures can be computed essentially in parallel (e.g. independently from the other required signatures).
-It would be easier to achieve a desired precision if somehow the signatures could be "nested" such that `sig1` depends on `sig2` which depends on `sig3`, ...., which depends on `sigN`.
+It might be preferable if somehow the signatures could be "nested" such that `sig1` depends on `sig2` which depends on `sig3`, ...., which depends on `sigN`.
 However, it is an open problem as to whether such an encoding is possible within the (current) limitations of bitcoin script.
+Additionally, it is important to try to keep the number of required signatures to a minimum since the bitcoin script itself can become quite long and may exceed the consensus-enforced maximum number of non-push opcode limit (currently around 200).
+A possible remedy for this may be to split across multiple transactions.